trustytrojan/autobump/README.md

 Credit to [Lozarth/Disboard-Auto-Bump-Selfbot](https://github.com/Lozarth/Disboard-Auto-Bump-Selfbot) for the original DISBOARD bumping code and for inspiration.

 ## Usage
-Assuming you have Deno or NPM installed:
+Assuming you have Deno installed:
-1. Run `deno install` or `npm i` to install dependencies.
+1. Run `deno install` to install dependencies.
 2. Write a `.env` file like so:
 	```sh
 	# Discord user account token (can NOT be a Bot token)